-The heart of a good documentary is a good story.
-Regardless of what you are creating, you need to find what audience will connect to emotionally.
-Starting with a blank canvas also has benefits, giving us the opportunity to apply various documentary techniques and create a strong storyline from the material we are given.
+The heart of a documentary is a good story.
+Your audience will be those who connect emotionally to the journey of the cast members.
+A blank canvas lets us apply documentary techniques and create a strong storyline from the source material.

-Interviews make up the bulk of some documentaries, and great interviews are can sometimes be understated yet distinguish between a good or bad documentary.
-A key component of the ImageNova team is our experience with interviews and making the interviewee feel at ease.
-We have interviewed a wide variety of individuals including film/theatre stars such as Alec Baldwin, Danny Boyle and Andrew Lloyd Webber.
+Interviews make up the bulk of some documentaries, and great interviews can make or break a documentary.
+ImageNova are experienced interviewers and work to make the interviewee feel at ease.
+Past interviewees have included film/theatre stars such as Alec Baldwin, Danny Boyle and Andrew Lloyd Webber.

 Strong video footage

-Coupled with archive footage, filming strong video footage helps define the look of your documentary.
-Components to consider include: interview lighting, what equipment is used (fly on the wall or polished with high production value?) and use of animation and graphics.
+Coupled with archive footage, strong video footage defines the look of your documentary.
+Components to consider include: interview lighting, equipment, and use of animation and graphics.
 Recreation or docudrama is another interesting angle to explore when considering how to tell your story.

 Archive Footage and Images

-Archive or Royalty-free footage build the historical area of your documentary.
-When building a story, you need to build historical context so that audiences can relate to your story.
-An effective way of building this story is with well selected archive footage and imagery.
-You can often spend hours searching for the right piece of footage or image that suits the story can take hours.
+Archive or Royalty-free footage show the historical part of your documentary.
+When building a narrative, you need an historical context so the audience can relate to your story.
+One effective way of building the story is with selected archive footage and imagery.
+Finding the right piece of footage or image that suits the story can take hours.
 It's worth it because the asset becomes a vital piece of the jigsaw puzzle.